|International inbound 56K data (for ISDN use) (discontinued) [*]|

 |Paid international calls to +1 877 (discontinued)|

 Toll-free services are essentially automated collect calls.
 The recipient of the call pays the cost.
 However, many toll-free numbers only work within a limited subset of the North American Numbering Plan countries (for example, only the U.S.A., or only the U.S. and Canada), so “replace” codes were implemented for the first three toll-free codes: 800, 888, and 877.
 To dial a U.S.‑only 877 number from another NANP country, a caller might dial 1-882-nxx-xxxx.
 The caller paid the same international call charge as for a standard call to the United States.
 These codes could also be used for calls originating outside the NANP.
 However, the use of the 880/881/882 codes was discontinued as of 2004-04-01.
-The original toll-free 800 code has been expanded to 888, 877, 866, 855, and now 844 (as of 2013‑12‑07).
-The next codes added will be 833 (expected 2017‑Q2) and then 822.
-After that, the remaining 88X codes will be used.
+The original toll-free 800 code has been expanded to 888, 877, 866, 855, 844, and now 833 (as of 2017-06-03).
+The next codes added will be 822 and then the remaining 88X codes.

-International inbound 56K data calls require a special code because normal international calls may be routed to any North American carrier at the convenience of the originating country's telco.
+International inbound 56K data calls required a special code because normal international calls may be routed to any North American carrier at the convenience of the originating country’s telco.
 A randomly selected carrier in North America may not provide appropriate facilities for terminating a high-speed data link.
 Thus, calls to the 456 area code were routed to a specific carrier based on the number dialed.
 This code was not used for domestic calls, but was used for international calls within the NANP.
 However, due to declining use of this resource — primarily because data links over the Internet are easier, faster, and much less expensive (although less secure) than ISDN data calls — area code 456 was discontinued in 2017.
 456 will be available for reassignment as a general-purpose NPA in 2023.

 Information services provide some form of content for a charge over and above the cost of the telephone connection itself.
 Many information services provide sexually explicit adult content, but there are other uses, such as per-incident telephone technical support for computer software, automated donations to charitable organizations, psychic / astrological / Tarot readings, stock quotes, and allegedly lucky lottery numbers.